atioi/Snake-Game/README.md

     - easy
     - medium
     - hard
-   * Map
+   * Map:
      - open
      - closed

   * Extra:
     - Name your snake and track your rankings